muwnawn/data_portfolio/_posts/2022-11-20-App Data Analysis by Python.md

 </p>

 #### On Google Play
-While the App Store is dominated by apps designed for fun, Google Play shows a more balanced landscape of both practical and for-fun apps.
-On Google Play, it seems that a good number of apps are designed for practical purposes (family, tools, business, lifestyle, productivity, etc.).
+While the App Store is dominated by apps designed for fun, **Google Play shows a more balanced landscape of both practical and for-fun apps**.
+On Google Play, it seems that a good number of apps are designed for practical purposes (family, tools, business, productivity, etc.).

 <p align="center">
     <img src="https://drive.google.com/uc?export=view&id=1-3PgrEbdGN3hQk49YVMRFDUBfLtgjA6W">